thinkshout/thinkshout/_wonderlab/consent-based-calibration/introduction.md

 That’s where Consent-Based Calibration comes in, a new approach that addresses concerns about data privacy, unwieldy personalization software, and content-dense websites—and delights users at the same time.
 Consent-based calibration shifts our main concern from collecting and protecting user data to actually respecting your privacy.

-<blockquote>Consent-based calibration shifts our main concern from collecting and protecting user data to actually respecting your privacy.</blockquote>
+>Consent-based calibration shifts our main concern from collecting and protecting user data to actually respecting your privacy.

 Consent-based calibration is built on one simple idea and two core concepts: